-Per the Project's Trip Generation Assessment, dated January 19, 2024 (Urban Crossroads), proposed Project is forecast to generate approximately 120 daily trips and would not produce the volume of traffic required to generate a CO "hot spot" either in the context of the 2003 Los Angeles hot spot study or based on representative BAAQMD CO threshold considerations.
+The proposed Project considered herein would generate 529 trips and would not produce the volume of traffic required to generate a CO "hot spot" either in the context of the 2003 Los Angeles hot spot study or based on representative BAAQMD CO threshold considerations.
 Therefore, CO "hot spots" are not an environmental impact of concern for the proposed Project.
 Localized air quality impacts related to mobile-source emissions would therefore be less than significant.